JerW18/CCAPDEV--Temp-/README.md

 4. Open index.html still within VSCode
 5. Right-click on the code window of index.html and find the "Open with Live Server" button to start running the website

+Note:
+It is recommended to use Google Chrome to open this website.
+If opening the files automatically goes to another browser, you may want to change your default browser to chrome for this website.

 All files prefixed with a "temp" will be removed with MCO2's backend implementation.
 The design of the main "reserve" page is still currently temporary, as we plan to spruce up its design in MCO2.<br>
 If there are any problems, please don't hesitate to contact anyone from our group.